 What behaviour could lead to a Violence Threat Risk Assessment?

 Some examples of behaviours that will warrant a threat or risk assessment are;

 The purpose of Threat Risk Assessment is to identify risk factors as well as protective factors in a student’s life, including their individual strengths which can be drawn upon to complete a plan designed to mitigate risks so that a student can return safely to the school environment.
 This process will include interviews with guardians, students, school staff, community professionals and system support staff.
 The goal is to gather as much information as possible to be able to complete a fulsome assessment.
 This assessment will generate a VTRA summary report, a copy of which will be provided to the guardian as well as being placed in the OSR (Ontario Student Record).
 A meeting will be held with the guardian and the student to review the findings and recommendations.

 If my child is referred for a VTRA, can I refuse?

-Ideally, an assessment process is a collaborative one, that involves the student, parent/guardian, and other individuals who have knowledge of the student and may be able to lend information, guidance and support.
+Ideally, an assessment process is a collaborative one, that involves the student, parent/caregiver, and other individuals who have knowledge of the student and may be able to lend information, guidance and support.
 The purpose is ultimately to provide a plan of support for the student, while also mitigating any risk of violence toward others.
-While working together is the ideal, a VTRA process will continue without parent consent if there are significant concerns about the student’s behaviour, as well as the impact of that behaviour on other individuals and the school community.
+While working together is the ideal, a VTRA process will continue without parent/caregiver consent if there are significant concerns about the student’s behaviour, as well as the impact of that behaviour on other individuals and the school community.